nashville-software-school/bangazon-inc/orientation/ORIENTATION_CODINGSTANDARDS.md

 repercussions.
 There will be times when members of development teams will move to a different development team or will need to work on code they are unfamilar with.

-Coding standards also make code review run more smoothly due to the fact that common techniques are used.
+Coding standards also make code reviews run more smoothly due to the fact that common techniques are used.

 A good source for examples of coding practices can be found here: